-Instructions for Applicants
+Instructions for Applicants.

-You must download both the Application Instruction and the Application Package from Grants.gov.
-To ensure you are using the correct Application Package and Application Instructions, you must verify that the CFDA Number and CFDA Description on the first page of the Application Package, and the Opportunity Title and the Funding Opportunity Number match the Program and NOFA to which you are applying.
+You must download both the Application Instructions and the Application Package from Grants.gov.
+You must verify that the CFDA Number and CFDA Description on the first page of the Application Package, and the Funding Opportunity Title and the Funding Opportunity Number match the Program and NOFA to which you are applying.

-The Application Package contains the Adobe forms created by Grants.gov.
-The Instruction download contains official copies of the General Section and Program NOFA, and forms necessary for a complete application.
-The Instruction download may include Microsoft Word, Microsoft Excel and additional Adobe Portable Document Format documents.
+The Application Package contains the portable document forms (PDFs) available on Grants.gov, such as the SF-424 Family.
+The Instruction Download contains official copies of the NOFA and forms necessary for a complete application.
+The Instruction Download may include Microsoft Word, Microsoft Excel and additional documents.

 An applicant demonstrating good cause may request a waiver from the requirement for electronic submission.
 For example, a lack of available Internet access in the geographic area in which your business offices are located.
-Lack of SAM registration or valid DUNS is not deemed good cause.
+Lack of SAM registration or valid DUNS is not good cause.
 If you cannot submit your application electronically, you must ask in writing for a waiver of the electronic grant submission requirements.
-HUD will not grant a waiver if HUD does not receive your written request at least 15 days before the application deadline or if you do not demonstrate good cause.
+HUD will not grant a waiver if HUD does not receive your written request at least 15 days before the application deadline and if you do not demonstrate good cause.
+An email request for a waiver received by HUD 15 days before the application is due will also be considered.
 If HUD waives the requirement, HUD must receive your paper application before the deadline of this NOFA.
-To request a waiver and receive a paper copy of the application materials, you should contact:
+To request a waiver you must contact: Name:

-Jackie L. Williams, Ph.D.
+Jackie L. Williams